laminlabs/lamindb/README.md

 # LaminDB - Open-source data lakehouse for biology

-LaminDB allows you to query, trace, and validate datasets and models at scale while feeling as simple as a file system.
+LaminDB makes it easy to query, trace, and validate millions of datasets across diverse storage formats.
-You get context & memory through data lineage and support for bio-formats, registries & ontologies.
+It's built on open data standards with built-in data lineage and support for bio-formats, registries & ontologies.

 Agent? [llms.txt](https://docs.lamin.ai/llms.txt)

 <details>
 <summary>Why?</summary>

-(1) Without context on how data comes about, analysts easily make wrong assumptions and feedback loops with data generation can't be closed.
-Without the memory provided by data lineage, compute & intelligence often get wasted on fragmented, non-compounding tasks.
+While running comp bio, comp chem, and ML engineering teams for several years, we faced two main problems:

+(1) We made incorrect assumptions about how datasets were generated because their processing steps couldn't always be traced.

-(2) Applying models to thousands of datasets — across LIMS, ELNs, orthogonal assays — is a path to more informed R&D.
+(2) We found it difficult to train models on thousands of datasets across storage, LIMS, and ELN systems due to the lack of a unified query interface.
-But if data is unqueryable, unvalidated, or locked in infrastructure silos, this leads to 'garbage in, garbage out' — or makes the process entirely impossible.

-While code has git and tables have dbt/warehouses, biological data has lacked a framework for managing its unique complexity:
+To fix these, we reduced data lineage tracking to a single line of code and unified queries across storage and databases, scaling to millions of features.

 <img width="800" alt="sparse-measurements" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VFFgFdAlJnssyOdk0001.svg">

-LaminDB is a lineage-native lakehouse that understands the biological feature space and models it through bio-registries and formats (`AnnData`, `.zarr`, etc.) based on the established open data stack:
-Postgres/SQLite for metadata and cross-platform storage for datasets.

 Read more: [blog.lamin.ai/sparse-measurements](https://blog.lamin.ai/sparse-measurements).